|

 English name derived from the name of the Italian island of Capri.
 The Latin name for

 Capri is Capreæ, meaning "goats."
-However, the Greeks were the
+But the Greeks were the

 kapros, meaning "wild boar."